Who Is Winning the New Space Race?

 The United States remains the most advanced space economy in the world — but not for the reasons you might expect.

+Yes, NASA is still a major player.
 But the real strength of the U.S. model is something new:

 a partnership between government and private companies.